MohamedKhedr700/core-auth/README.md

 The `WORKER` constant is used to match the auth worker with the given credentials.

-The `WORKER` constant is used to define the accountable query column, to override using same key for credentials and query, define the `QUERY_COLUMN` constant.
+The `WORKER` constant is used to define the authenticatable query column, to override using same key for credentials and query, define the `QUERY_COLUMN` constant.

 ``` php